venicegeo/cf-quota/README.md

-# CF Quotas
+# CF Utilities

 This utility is meant to be run from a Jenkins job.
-It queries the cloudfoundry API for any quotas set on an arbitrary space.
+It queries the cloudfoundry API for information about your apps.

 It uses environment variables already present populate the values for the spaces to query, as well as the cloudfoundry API url.